YaoyuanCAI/YaoyuanCAI.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Applied Mathematics, University of Macau, 2020 - 2024, Supervisor : Prof. HaiWei SUN
+* Ph.D. in Applied Mathematics, University of Macau, Supervisor : Prof. HaiWei SUN, (2020 - 2024).
-* B.S. in Mathematics and Applications, University of Macau, 2016 - 2020
+* B.S. in Mathematics and Applications, University of Macau, (2016 - 2020).

 Work experience
 ======
-* 2020 - 2024: Teaching Assistant: University of Macau
+* 2020 - 2024: Teaching Assistant (University of Macau).

 # Awards